 Chimney stacks

 Repair category 1

-Notes Where visible, these appeared in fair condition consistent with age.
+Notes Where visible these appeared in fair condition commensurate with age.

 Roofing including roof space

 Repair category 2

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-We have been informed that annual roof inspections are carried out.
-The vendor can provide further details in relation to this.